-Solcer House was build as part of the Low Carbon Research Institute (LCRI) programme.
-LCRI was initially set up to unite and promote energy research in Wales and to help deliver a low carbon future by uniting the diverse range of low carbon energy research across Welsh universities at Cardiff, Swansea, South Wales, Glyndwr, Bangor, and Aberystwyth working closely with industry and government.
+The Solcer House is one output of the SOLCER (Smart Operation for a Low Carbon Energy Region) research project that ran from September 2012 to February 2015.
+SOLCER was funded by Wales ERDF and forms part of the Low Carbon Research Institute (LCRI) programme, set up to unite and promote energy research in Wales and to help deliver a low carbon future by uniting the diverse range of low carbon energy research across Welsh universities, working closely with industry and government.